SebWae/dr-podcast-recsys-bsc-project/README.md

 - [Content-based](scripts/05c_cb_recommender.py)
 - [Hybrid recommender (weighted)](scripts/05e_hybrid_recommender.py)

-The recommenders are being compared to a [popularity-based baseline recommender](scripts/05a_baseline_recommender.py).
+The recommenders are being compared to a [popularity-based baseline recommender](scripts/05a_baseline_recommender.py) and are only based on user interactions from [DR LYD](https://www.dr.dk/lyd) (app and web).

 In collaboration with DR (Danmarks Radio).

-Supervisor: Toine Bogers
+Supervisor: @toinebogers

 ## Project Structure